opynfinance/GammaProtocol/docs/contracts-documentation/pricers/USDCPricer.md

 - `getPrice() (external)`

-- `setExpiryPriceToOralce(uint256 _expiryTimestamp) (external)`
+- `setExpiryPriceInOracle(uint256 _expiryTimestamp) (external)`

 ### Function `constructor(address _usdc, address _oracle) public`

 ### Function `getPrice() → uint256 external`

-get live price for USDC, always return 1
+get the live price for USDC, which always returns 1

-overides the getPrice function in OpynPricerInterface.
+overrides the getPrice function in OpynPricerInterface

 #### Return Values:

-- price of 1e8 cToken worth in USD, scaled by 1e8.
+- price of USDC in USD, scaled by 1e8

-### Function `setExpiryPriceToOralce(uint256 _expiryTimestamp) external`
+### Function `setExpiryPriceInOracle(uint256 _expiryTimestamp) external`

-Set the expiry price to the oracle
+set the expiry price in the oracle

 #### Parameters:

-- `_expiryTimestamp`: the expiry want to send
+- `_expiryTimestamp`: expiry to set a price for